 For this particular purpose, you will want a saddle with padding to support your sit bones.
 The seat should have a streamlined design for the best movements.
 A cover that can last is another property to look for.

 Touring: This means longer rides.
-And when you cover a great amount of trails, a saddle that falls between a mountain seat and a road seat will do the trick.
+And when you cover a great number of trails, a saddle that falls between a mountain seat and a road seat will do the trick.
 These saddles usually have a long and narrow nose as well as a lot of cushioning for the seat bones.

 Saddles for women: Women tend to have a smaller body than men do, wider hip and “perch bones”.
 Thus female riders will be more comfortable on the seats that are designed to suit their anatomical features.